-Love is what we do regardless of how we feel.
-Therefore, love encompasses a commitment.
-When couples enter into a marriage commitment, they vow to keep their love alive “in sickness and in health, for better or for worse, for richer or poorer.”
+Charity is what we do regardless of how we feel.
+Therefore, it encompasses a commitment.
+When couples enter into a marriage commitment, they vow to keep their commitment alive “in sickness and in health, for better or for worse, for richer or poorer.”

-When people truly love, they are unselfish.
-This means that they are willing to give their love regardless of the other person’s response.
+When people truly have this divine quality, they are unselfish.
+This means that they are willing to give their charity regardless of the other person’s response.
 It also means loving the unlovable; going out of one’s comfort zone to sacrifice for someone that may not reciprocate.

 This is exactly what God did.
-The ultimate love of God was manifested in the plan of salvation, it was initiated by Him, all we have to do is respond: “We love Him because He first loves us” (1 John 4:19).
+The ultimate charity of God was manifested in the plan of salvation, it was initiated by Him.
+And all we have to do is respond.
+“We love Him because He first loves us” (1 John 4:19).

 When Jesus was about to go through the process of torture that would lead to the cross, the anticipated great agony and the weight of sin crushed Him to the point that His sweat was drops of blood, a result of extreme mental anguish.
 Yet, His Father would not take the cup from His hands and instead strengthened His Son to drink the cup of suffering and death to make remission for our sins.

 As Jesus was suffering agonizing pain on the cross, the Father’s heart was broken beyond description in grief over His Son.
-Yet, the Father allowed His Son to suffer to save us from sin.
-There are no adequate words to describe the love of God for fallen humanity, which is why the action of Him allowing Jesus to die, and Jesus offering Himself to die for our salvation, leaves no need for extra words (Romans 5:8).
+Yet, the He allowed His Son to suffer to save us from sin.
+There are no adequate words to describe the mercy of God for fallen humanity, which is why the action of Him allowing Jesus to die for our salvation, leaves no need for extra words (Romans 5:8).
 Actions speak louder than words.

-God performed the ultimate evidence of love: He died for us.
-“Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13) and nothing can pluck us out of this love against our will (John 10:28).
+God presented the ultimate evidence of mercy.
+“Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13).
+And He declared that nothing can pluck us out of this love against our will (John 10:28).